-Major public health issues, and specifically the pandemic caused by the spread of COVID-19 and COVID-19 variants, could have an adverse impact on our financial condition and results of operations and other aspects of our business and that of our suppliers, contractors, and business partners.
+Major public health issues, and specifically the pandemic caused by the spread of COVID-19 and COVID-19 variants, and the impact as certain markets emerge from the pandemic, especially in terms of constraints on supply chains and human resource availability, and different degrees of success various countries experience in rolling out their vaccine campaigns, could have an adverse impact on our financial condition and results of operations and other aspects of our business and that of our suppliers, contractors, and business partners.

-The extent to which COVID-19 impacts our business and operating results will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
+The extent to which COVID-19 impacts our business and operating results will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 variants and the actions to contain COVID-19 or treat its impact, among others, and even as or after the pandemic subsides, how long it takes for global supply chains to handle the pent-up demand for goods and services and the shutdowns associated around the world with those supply chains, and worker eagerness to return to the workforce and/or change employment patterns.

 The effects of the COVID-19 pandemic could delay or interrupt our business operations.
 For instance, our clinical trials may be affected by the continuing pandemic.
-Ongoing clinical trial participant recruitment and enrollment, participant dosing, manufacturing, and distribution of clinical trial materials, study monitoring, and data analysis may be paused or delayed due to changes in hospital or university policies, federal, state, or local regulations, prioritization of hospital resources toward pandemic efforts, or other reasons related to the pandemic.
+Ongoing clinical trial participant dosing, manufacturing, supply, and distribution of clinical trial materials and materials required for an eventual NDA for submission to the FDA, study monitoring, and data analysis may be paused or delayed due to changes in hospital or university policies, federal, state, or local regulations, prioritization of hospital resources toward pandemic efforts, worker and supplier patterns, or other reasons related to, or as a consequence of, the pandemic.
 Some participants and clinical investigators may not be able to comply with clinical trial protocols.
 For example, quarantines or other travel limitations (whether voluntary or required) may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, and we may be unable to complete our clinical trials.
 Further, if our operations are adversely impacted, we risk a delay, default and/or nonperformance under existing agreements which may increase our costs.
 These cost increases may not be fully recoverable or adequately covered by insurance.
-Infections and deaths related to the pandemic may disrupt the U.S.' and other countries' healthcare regulatory systems.
-Such disruptions could divert healthcare resources away from, or materially delay FDA or other regulatory review and/or approval with respect to, our clinical trials.
+Infections and deaths related to the pandemic may disrupt the U.S.' and other countries' healthcare and healthcare regulatory systems.
+Such disruptions could divort healthcare resources away from, or materially delay FDA or other regulatory review and/or approval with respect to, our clinical trials.
 It is unknown how long these disruptions could continue, were they to occur.
 Any elongation or de-prioritization of our clinical trials or delay in regulatory review resulting from such disruptions could materially affect the development and study of our product candidates.

 We currently rely on third parties, such as contract laboratories, contract research organizations, medical institutions, and clinical investigators to conduct these studies and clinical trials.
-If these third parties themselves are adversely impacted by restrictions resulting from the COVID-19 pandemic, we will likely experience delays, and/or realize additional costs.
-As a result, our efforts to obtain regulatory approvals for, and to commercialize, our therapeutic candidates may be delayed or disrupted.
+If these third parties themselves are adversely impacted by restrictions or disruptions resulting from the COVID-19 pandemic, we will likely experience delays, and/or realize additional costs.
+As a result, our efforts to obtain regulatory approvals for, and to commercialize, our therapeutic candidates may be delayed or otherwise adversely impacted.